amalgam8/amalgam8.github.io/_docs/demo/setup.md

 1. Download the scripts to automate Bluemix deployment from this [here](https://url_to_bluemix_scripts).

-1. Customize the _.bluemixrc_ in the downloaded folder as follows:
+1. Customize the _bluemix.cfg_ in the downloaded folder as follows:
     * BLUEMIX_REGISTRY_NAMESPACE should be your Bluemix registry namespace obtained from the folowing command: